Dilipk121/Dilipk121/README.md

-- 👋 Hi, I’m [Dilip Kumar](www.linkedin.com/in/dilipkumar21), 10 plus years of experience in Android Development (IT Sector) with 2 years of work experience in Business Analyst Domain.
+- 👋 Hi, I’m [Dilip Kumar](www.linkedin.com/in/dilipkumar21), Currently 2 years of work experience in Business Analyst/Data Analyst Domain, and Previous 10 plus years of experience in Android Development (IT Sector).

 - Proficient in SQL (SQL Server, MySQL).
 - Proficient in Python (Pandas, Matplotlib, NumPy, Seaborn).